Decibel from Hell: Chainsaws and Motorcycles

 The Science of Hearing Loss

 Being around loud sounds for too long can destroy the sensitive hair cells of the inner ear.
 These cells transform sound into electrical signals that travel to the brain.
-The longer and closer you are to loud sounds, the more harm you can do to your hearing (noise-induced hearing loss or NIHL).
-“A good rule of thumb is to avoid noises that are ‘too loud’ and ‘too close’ or that last ‘too long’.’”
+The longer and closer you are too loud sounds, the more harm you can do to your hearing (noise-induced hearing loss or NIHL).
+“A good rule of thumb is to avoid noises that are ‘too loud’ and ‘too close’ or that last ‘too long’.”